 STUDENT SECTION:

 Student Full Name:

 School Site: Grade:

 Home Address:

 Home Phone No.:

-Communications Devi Student Handbook.
-I violation of the policy ces, including the attachm have read and agree to a or handbook provisions m ptable Use of Internet and Electronic and Danent regarding cyber bullying, and a copy of abide by their provisions.
-I understand that hay result in disciplinary action including, but rk privileges and suspension from school. f the any
+Communications Dev Student Handbook.
+I violation of the policy y of the policy titled Acceptable Use of Internet and Electronic and Digital ces, including the attachment regarding cyber bullying, and a copy of the have read and agree to abide by their provisions.
+I understand that any or handbook provisions may result in disciplinary action including, but not and/or revocation of network privileges and suspension from school.

 Student Signat ure Date

-SPONSORING PARE NT OR GUARDIAN SECTI ON (Required):
+SPONSORING PARENT OR GUARDIAN SECTION (Required):

-Communications Devi Student Handbook.
-I understand that any vi ces, including the attachm have read and discussed olation of the policy or han ptable Use of Internet and Electronic and Dinent regarding cyber bullying, and a copy of these provisions with my child.
-My child a dbook provisions may result in disciplinary acrevocation of network privileges and suspen f the and I ction
+I have received a copy of the policy titled Acceptable Use of Internet and Electronic and Digital Communications Devices, including the attachment regarding cyber bullying, and a copy of the Student Handbook.
+I have read and discussed these provisions with my child.
+My child and I understand that any violation of the policy or handbook provisions may result in disciplinary action including, but not limited to, suspension and/or revocation of network privileges and suspension from school.

-controversial material guarantee that my chi district from liability in is limited to the extent plus limited to the extent plus limited in the limited i reasonable precautions to ensure that accessossible, but I realize that it is not possible ectionable material.
-I hereby release the scapuires inappropriate material through use of the content. e to
+I understand that the school district has taken reasonable precautions to ensure that access to controversial material is limited to the extent possible, but I realize that it is not possible to guarantee that my child will never encounter objectionable material.
+I hereby release the school district from liability in the event that my child acquires inappropriate material through use of the district's technology resources, including the Internet.

-I request that the distrithis form is correct. ct issue an account for my child and certify that the information containe d on
+I request that the district issue an account for this form is correct. my child and certify that the information contained on Parent Signature Date

-Parent Signatu re Date